thiagopicharski/ta-assessment/selenium-jbehave/README.md

-# Case of study - Selenium
+# Case study - Selenium

 ### Create automated tests based on the story below
 **Log into the system through given credentials**